atrocore/export-feeds/desc/export-feeds-desc-en.md

 To complete the operation, click the `Remove` button in the confirmation message that appears.

-The "Export Feeds" module also supports common TreoCore *mass actions* that can be applied to several selected export feed records, i.e. records with set checkboxes.
+The "Export Feeds" module also supports common AtroCore *mass actions* that can be applied to several selected export feed records, i.e. records with set checkboxes.
 These actions can be found in the corresponding menu on the export feeds list view page:

 ![Mass actions](_assets/mass-actions.jpg)